Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

 While Fig.~\ref{fig:tuning1sitelam32} shows desirable qualities when using HO basis functions to digitally describe the wavefunction, quantum simulations of quantum systems have many resource requirements to consider beyond qubit number and necessary precision of rotation angles.
 Specifically, a large consideration in the feasibility of successfully implementing a quantum calculation in the NISQ era is the number and type of gates required to implement a single Trotter step of the time-evolution operator.
 These gate counts are detailed in Table~\ref{tab:HOcircuitBasisComparelam32}.
 For JLP, the 1-body operators from the QFT and $\binom{n}{2}$ 2-body operators from the terms quadratic in the field and its conjugate momentum are still present.
 The $\lambda \phi^4$ interaction term introduces only $\binom{n}{4}$ 4-body operators and additional contributions to the identity and 2-body operators.
-The latter can be consolidated with the operators previously identified and thus does not contribute to the gate cost (it does, however necessitate separate operator coefficient structures in field and conjugate-momentum space, e.g., $\mathcal{O}_0$ from Eq.\eqref{eq:HOdec} must now be written as $\mathcal{O}_{\tilde{\Pi}}$ and $\mathcal{O}_{\tilde{\phi}}$ which contain the same operators but with different relative coefficients).
+The latter can be consolidated with the operators previously identified and thus does not contribute to the gate cost (it does, however necessitate separate operator coefficient structures in field and conjugate-momentum space, e.g., $\mathcal{O}_0$ from Eq.\eqref{eq:HOdec} can be written as $\mathcal{O}_{\tilde{\Pi}}$ and $\mathcal{O}_{\tilde{\phi}}$ which contain the same operators but with different relative coefficients).
 The fact that operators are limited to interacting between a number of qubits equal to the highest power of field interaction included in the Hamiltonian is a feature of JLP not shared by the HO basis.
 Here, the additional 2-qubit CNOT gates required to implement the QuFoTr for JLP field digitization are quickly outnumbered by the CNOT gates required to implement the $k$-body operators for $k$ limited by the number of qubits in the site-register.
-While, to reiterate, the CNOT counts represented in these Table~\ref{tab:HOcircuitBasisCompare} and Table~\ref{tab:HOcircuitBasisComparelam32} do not include cancellations that may occur for particular operator orderings in the Trotterization~\cite{Hastings:2015}, the fact that JLP is limited to $n_Q^4$ scaling of CNOTs is advantageous when considering the noise landscape of NISQ-era hardware dominated by 2-qubit interactions.